eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	- E.g., to call function *foo* in a script, the function specified in the file named *foo.m* must be named *foo*.

-When I make a function call, I can use more arguments than specified
+When we make a function call, we can use more arguments than specified
 	as function parameters.
 	The extra arguments are ignored.